 FLORIDA DEPARTMENT OF ECONOMIC OPPORTUNITY

-- 98.0 percent of all eligible benefits requested prior to February 5, 2021, for state Reemployment Assistance, Pandemic Emergency Unemployment Compensation (PEUC), or Pandemic Unemployment Assistance (PUA) have been paid to claimants.
+PAYMENT PROGRESS: As of September 6, DEO has paid 2,416,702 claimants more than $31.5 billion ($31,563,730,116).
+Over 5.6 million (5,652,901) unique claims have been processed, representing 99.2 percent of unique claims submitted.
+97.7 percent of all eligible benefits requested prior to August 13, 2021, for state Reemployment Assistance, Pandemic Emergency Unemployment Compensation (PEUC), or Pandemic Unemployment Assistance (PUA) have been paid to claimants.
 Additionally, 99.9 percent of all eligible benefits requested by claimants for weeks of unemployment prior to July 25, 2020, have also received their corresponding Federal Pandemic Unemployment Compensation (FPUC) benefits for that week.
+DEO recommends that claimants and employers utilize the Reemployment Assistance Help Center—an online portal for claimants and employers to provide and receive additional information from DEO.
+This online resource continues to be updated with additional features for claimants and employers to notify DEO of instances of Reemployment Assistance fraud or identity theft, provide documentation to DEO, and has several resourceful materials for claimants or employers who have additional questions.
+To visit the Reemployment Assistance Help Center, click here.

 Customer Service Centers